 - This should include 1-2 image-based questions from your case.
-Submit all the images from your case with your case suggestion. - Create 3-5 questions.
+Submit all your case images. - Create 3-5 questions.
 These questions should be useful to those preparing for ACR In-Training exams (DXIT, TXIT), maintenance of certification exams, or test practical knowledge for the practicing radiologist.